 EXAMPLE OF A WORK INSTRUCTION – PPMS FORMAT

-Creating Policies, Procedures and Work Instructions for Compliant Debt Collection
+Creating Policies, Procedures and Work Instructions

-Creating policies, procedures and work instructions is “one of the most difficult and time-consuming parts of developing your compliance management system” says Reynaud.
+Creating policies, procedures, and work instructions is “one of the most difficult and time-consuming parts of developing your compliance management system,” says Reynaud.
 She cautions that it can be overwhelming, and you may not know where to begin.

 Her advice for getting started is to review current compliance management systems that your agency may already have in place.
 Check them to make sure they are current, accurate, and still being used.

-Rather than sitting down in one day to overhaul your system, Reynaud explains that the best time to create or tweak a policy is right after an issue in your office through a root cause analysis.
+Rather than sitting down in one day to overhaul your system, Reynaud says the best time to create or tweak a policy is right after an issue in your office, using a root cause analysis.

 If you find the policy you have in place contains gaps, or is out of date, that could be why you had a problem.
-Fix and update your existing framework to create a new policy, procedure or work instruction.
+Fix and update your existing framework to create a new policy, procedure, or work instruction.